DanielBMarkham/Info-Ops/manuscript/chapter3.md

 ![](images/alien-to-do-list-1.png)

-We restrict the area of engagement as tightly as possible, making what could be an impossible problem much easier.
+We limit the scope of engagement as tightly as possible, making what could be an impossible problem much easier.
 In this movie this involved only communicating about things in the room, only communicating between two entities, only communicating about proper nouns.

 That's also how we're going to handle information flow, by restricting the area of conversations to the point that having good conversations becomes much easier.
 In fact we're going to do it much the way it was done in the movie, only with a lot more detail around each step and taking the time to understand why each step is important.